Scoot Boot Stockist, Rachel Tupek’s Stance on the Barefoot Movement

 What are Some of Your Experiences Transitioning Horses From Shod to Barefoot.

 Yes, I do, and I will say that this is one of my favourite things to do!
 It can be challenging, but with a dedicated owner who is willing to push through some of the issues we may face, who is proactive and onboard with every step of the way, these transitions are extremely rewarding.

-Bonnie Simon from Hoof to Heart Horsemanship’s horse, Sandman, who has shown to be amazing in his transition, he went through hard times and Scoots is what helped get him through..
+Bonnie Simon from Hoof to Heart Horsemanship’s horse, Sandman, who has shown to be amazing in his transition.
+He went through hard times and Scoots are what helped get him through..
 Look at that heel-first landing..
 What a model!

 Looking at the big picture here, not all horses can go barefoot and be 100% comfortable, this is also why I recommend Scoot Boots during transitioning from shod to barefoot.
 Some horses have very limited concussion absorption abilities, lack sole depth, have crushed and underdeveloped heels that cause heel pain, and the list goes on.
 But this is what I aim to improve, even if that means restoring the ability for the feet to function enough to reduce the risks of lameness and further deterioration.
 If we don’t use it, we lose it, right?
 The same goes for our horse’s hooves, we must take this into consideration when rehabbing feet.
 We cannot expect horses with collapsed, weak, atrophied feet to come out of shoes trotting away into the sunset while kicking and squealing for joy.
 Some do though, but the amount of deterioration before the shoes come off will determine how hard the road ahead will be.